Here Come the Nelsons

-Here Come the Nelsons is a 1952 American comedy film starring real-life husband and wife Ozzie and Harriet Nelson and their sons David and Ricky Nelson.
-The supporting cast includes Rock Hudson, Sheldon Leonard, Jim Backus, Gale Gordon, and Chubby Johnson.
-The film was directed by Frederick de Cordova.
+Here Come the Nelsons is a 1952 American comedy film directed by Frederick de Cordova and starring real-life husband and wife Ozzie and Harriet Nelson and their sons David and Ricky Nelson.
+The supporting cast includes Rock Hudson, Sheldon Leonard, Jim Backus, Gale Gordon and Chubby Johnson.

-Here Come the Nelsons doubled as the pilot for the television series The Adventures of Ozzie and Harriet.
+Here Come the Nelsons doubled as the pilot episode for the television series The Adventures of Ozzie and Harriet.

-Premise
+Plot

-When Ozzie tries to get some publicity for an ad agency, David and Ricky get mixed up with gangsters.
+When Ozzie tries to drive some publicity for an advertising agency, David and Ricky become involved with gangsters.